Rambourg/Team-Profile-Generator/week-5-advanced-javascript-module/01-objects-lesson/activities/06-Stu-Nested-Data/README.md

 * Print the following to the console:

-  * The price of a drink
+  * The name of a drink
   * The price of two drinks
   * The milk and size options